rjv4/EthereumLockbox/README.md

 If the unlock is reached, an address specified at creation of the contract is able to withdraw the funds from the smart contract.
 The unlock time can also be updated by the owner address, allowing this contract to be extended indefinitely.

-In order to retrive the funds, the owner may also selfdestruct the contract at any time.
+In order to retrive the funds, the owner may also withdraw.